Core Requirements (9 units)

 The culminating experience for the Curriculum and Instruction option is a traditional exam.
 For all other options, a comprehensive exam portfolio is required.

 In lieu of a comprehensive examination, a student may request to complete a Master's thesis.
 Based on the results of original research, a Master’s thesis substantiates a specific view as expressed in a hypothesis, a concept, or a question.
-A Master's thesis can consist of making a synthesis of existing data and/or the development of new data in the laboratory or in the library.
+Master's Thesis A Master's thesis may synthesize existing data and/or develop new data.
 If choosing this culminating experience, the student must notify his or her Program Advisor during the first semester of the program.

 Courses completed more than seven years prior to the date on which all requirements for the degree are met cannot be counted to meet program requirements unless the student can show competency in the content of the outdated courses.
 Course validation requires departmental approval; please contact your Program Advisor for more information.
 A maximum of nine units taken in residency at CSUN may be validated in this manner.